dgoodwin/gophoto/README.md

   * Built to handle a lifetime's worth of photos.
   * Able to browse quickly and easily by date or albums.
   * Content stored in original quality.
-  * Strong sharing options including private links.
+  * Strong sharing options including private links, and a public feed for things you flag as such.
   * Rich web UI for organizing.
-  * Possibly eventual video support.
+  * Possibly video support someday.
-  * Able to upload (or auto-upload) from Android and Shotwell.
+  * Able to upload (or auto-upload) from Android and Shotwell. (or with a CLI binary)
+  * Federation via defined open standards.

-# Current Status
+# Current Goals

-Build a quick and dirty webapp which can import files from disk into a database, generate some thumbnails, expose a REST API for those photos and their thumbnails, and then see how hard it would be to build a responsive utilitarian Javascript UI to view them.
+Quick and dirty webapp exposing a REST API which can upload and query photos.
+Thumbnails generated on upload, and everything should be stored in S3.
+(possibly bring your own credentials)

+Minimal client binary that can search a directory recursively and upload all the images it finds, if they haven't been uploaded already.

+Minimal JS UI that renders image thumbnails, and loads more as you scroll.

 # Running In Docker